Introduction

 - Q: What training is required for healthcare workers on medical waste disposal?

 A: Healthcare workers typically undergo mandatory training at least twice a year.
 This training covers proper segregation techniques, use of protective equipment, emergency protocols, and compliance requirements.
-Many programs now include 5–7 hours of hands-on practice, simulation exercises, and periodic refresher courses to ensure all staff remain up-to-date. - Q: How can facilities reduce medical waste generation by 20% in 2025?
+Many programs now include 5–7 hours of hands-on practice, simulation exercises, and periodic refresher courses to ensure all staff remain up-to-date.

 A: Facilities can reduce waste by:- Implementing 5 key strategies such as recycling programs, reusable product systems, and digital recordkeeping.